 - 1 Tbsp tomato paste

-For Braised Onions
+For the Braised Onions

 - 18–24 (about 500 g) small white pearl onions, peeled

-- 1–2 cup water, or beef stock
+- ½ cup low-sodium beef stock (or water)

 - 1 Tbsp unsalted butter